 Overall, Safeco has good financial strength ratings.
 That means the company will likely have sufficient funds to repay homeowners for any claims they file.
 Safeco has an A rating from AM Best, an A2 rating from Moody’s and an A- rating from S&P. While those ratings are slightly below some competitors, they still indicate excellent financial strength.

 Safeco home insurance is available in 46 states.
 Some of its competitors offer nationwide coverage, but Safeco’s coverage area is strong.
 If you have Safeco insurance and move to a different state, there’s a good chance you can keep your Safeco insurance for your new home.

 Safeco was founded in 1923 and has sold insurance policies for nearly 100 years.
 In 2008, Safeco was acquired by Liberty Mutual.

 - Allstate: Allstate offers solid coverage and a decent selection of riders, so you can customize your policy to suit your needs.
 It also offers a unique RateGuard option, which works like accident forgiveness on your home.
 You won’t have to worry about your rates going up following your first claim.
 Allstate has a good selection of homeowners discounts, but despite this, its rates are typically not as affordable as those offered by the other companies on this list.

-- GEICO: GEICO doesn’t sell its own insurance policies.
+- Geico: Geico doesn’t sell its own insurance policies.
 Instead, it’ll pair you up with one of its partner lenders in your area.
-Customers appear to be happy with this arrangement, though, since GEICO scored above average in the J.D.
+Customers appear to be happy with this arrangement, though, since Geico scored above average in the J.D.
 Power customer satisfaction survey.
-However, it’s a good idea to investigate the company who will actually be underwriting your policy before you commit to a purchase.
+However, it’s a good idea to investigate the company that will underwrite your policy before you commit.

-Safeco offers flexible coverage you can customize to suit your needs, but they don’t live up to their claims in terms of customer service.
-If this concerns you, you may be better off going with another company known for their customer service, like State Farm.
+Safeco offers flexible coverage you can customize to suit your needs, but the provider doesn’t live up to its claims in terms of customer service.
+If this concerns you, you may be better off going with a company known for customer service, like State Farm.